loisemuthoni/Awwards/README.md

 | Visit Admin | Prompts for admin credentials | Admin dashboard displayed |
 | API projects | api with a list of projects is displayed | api displayed |

+## Technologies Used
+* Django-a python frame-work
+* Javascript
+* Html
+* Bootstrap
+* Postmman for visual representation while building the api

+# Development
+It would be so great to have your contributions!
+Just follow the instructions below.

+Fork the repo
+* Clone the repo in your machine but ensure you have all the necessary modules.(You can find them in the set up instructions above) git clone
+* Create a new branch git branch contributions
+* Edit your changes in your branch
+* Run the application
+* Push your changes so we can have a view!